luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 ```

 #### 4.3 Using Databricks Jobs to Orchestrate Tasks
-After we set our delta live table we can schedule it via Databricks Jobs.
+After we set our delta live table we can schedule (*Cron* or *On Demand* run) it via Databricks Jobs.
 The most important information to fill on the Job Form are the following.
 - Task name
 - Type: notebook, python script, python well, sql, etc.
 - Source: Workspace and Git
 - Path: location of the notebook
 - Cluster
+- Retries? -> You can add a retry policy (1 time means 2 attemps in total and so on)

+**Remember that jobs and queries are hosted in the CONTROL PLANE**

 About the schedule:
 - You can select like: Every `Minute/Hour/Day/Week/Month` at `H24:MM` `TimeZone`